Otakon Survival Guide

 4. Carry a large bag for purchases

-If you anticipate buying anything at all in the dealers hall, you should take a large back with you (such as a huge messenger back or backpack).
-Cause trust me when I say those bags can get really damn heavy after all a while if you are trying to tote 10 seperate plastic bags of stuff.
-Plus you can be more environmentally friendly as a perk ;)
+If you anticipate buying anything at all in the dealers hall, you should take a large bag with you (such as a huge messenger bag or backpack).
+Trust me when I say those bags can get really damn heavy after a while when you are trying to tote 5+ seperate plastic bags of stuff.
+Plus, you can be more environmentally friendly as a perk ;)

 Monday